After Betrayal: How Couples Can Heal from Infidelity and Rebuild Trust

 What it always does, regardless of context, is shatter a sense of safety.
 The betrayed partner does not just lose trust in what happened.
 They often lose trust in their own perception of reality: what else did I miss?
 What else wasn't real?
 That is part of what makes recovery so difficult, and so important to approach carefully.

-What Betrayal Does to a Relationship
+What betrayal does to a relationship

 The immediate aftermath of discovering an affair is often described as traumatic, and that word is clinically appropriate.
-Research consistently identifies symptoms that mirror post-traumatic stress: intrusive thoughts, hypervigilance, emotional numbness, difficulty sleeping, sudden floods of intense feeling.
+Research consistently identifies symptoms that mirror post-traumatic stress: intrusive thoughts, hypervigilance, emotional numbness, difficulty sleeping, and sudden floods of intense feeling.

 The relationship itself undergoes a kind of identity crisis.
-Everything that was taken for granted, the shared future, the agreed-upon understanding of who you are to each other, has to be renegotiated.
+Everything that was taken for granted, the shared future, the agreed understanding of who you are to each other, has to be renegotiated.
 Many couples describe a period of profound disorientation where neither person knows what they are, whether they are trying to stay together or separate, or whether either option feels survivable.

 This is not a sign that the relationship is unsalvageable.
-It is often the necessary chaos that precedes a more honest reckoning with what the relationship actually is, and what both people want it to become.
+It is often the necessary chaos that precedes a more honest reckoning with what the relationship truly is, and what both people want it to become.

-The Impact on Sex and Desire
+The impact on sex and desire

 One of the most complicated and least-discussed consequences of infidelity is what it does to physical intimacy.
 This is territory that couples often find hardest to address, and that therapy can help navigate.